-PwC’s 21st CEO Survey results found that 69% of executives in China believe that global economic growth will improve over the next 12 months compared to 31% who had a similar outlook for global growth in the last two years.
+PwC’s 21st CEO Survey found that 69% of executives in China believe that global economic growth will improve over the next 12 months compared to 31% who had a similar outlook in the last two years.
 The proportion of executives in China who are “very confident” about their revenue growth prospects in the next 12 months has also risen to 38% compared to 33% in 2016.

-In order to drive corporate growth/profitability in the complex business environment, 64% of executives in China cited new strategic alliance or joint venture as a top strategy for the next 12 months.
-In terms of investment strategies, 89% of Mainland China executives are anchoring their investment strategy to Beijing-Tianjin-Hebei City Cluster, Belt and Road Initiative (BRI) and Greater Bay Area.
+In order to drive corporate growth/profitability in a complex business environment, 64% cited new strategic alliance or joint venture as a top strategy for the next 12 months.
+In terms of investment strategies, 89% are anchoring their investment strategy to initiatives like the Beijing-Tianjin-Hebei City Cluster, Belt and Road and Greater Bay Area.

-The issue of trust is complicated by the varying degree of business pressures that CEOs in China are facing driven by differences in stakeholder expectations.
+The issue of trust is complicated by the varying degree of business pressures that CEOs in China are facing, driven by differences in stakeholder expectations.
 Results show that companies are recognising that driving shareholder value is no longer enough and that responsible business practices are essential as a license to operate.

-Making a concerted effort to build and sustain trust with employees and workers is imperative and companies are realising that trust could be a differentiating capability, no less than talent and technology.
+Making a concerted effort to build and sustain trust with employees and workers is imperative.
+Companies are realising that trust could be a differentiating capability, no less than talent and technology.
 Survey results show that organisations are building trust with their workforce by creating transparency around their people strategy (62%), employee’s contribution to the overall business (58%), and diversity and inclusion and organisations’ values (57%).
 Promoting diversity and inclusion (54%), and investing heavily in cyber security (51%) were identified as the top two strategies in China for organisations to build trust with customers.

-In order to address the skills gap, survey found that a higher proportion of businesses in China (84%), compared to the global average of 67%, are working towards retraining and skill development of the workforce impacted by automation.
+In order to address the skills gap, the survey found that a higher proportion of businesses in China (84%), compared to the global average of 67%, are working towards retraining and skill development of workforce impacted by automation.
 Other measures such as improving compensation and benefit packages (57%) and modernising the work environment (36%) were identified as top strategies to attract digital talent.